cbteeple/pressure_controller_docs/docs/skills/setup.md

         - "grasp_pressure+twist_offset"
     ```

 4. Define the skill in terms of postures vs. time.
-Trajectories are dynamically time-scaled later when they are compiled, so the times in this definiton file only represent relative lengths of trajectory segments.
+Trajectories are dynamically time-scaled later when they are compiled, so the times in this definition file only represent relative lengths of trajectory segments.
 Also, be sure to include default times.

     ```yaml
     skill: